Lettings policy

 • the council lets its properties, including its statement on offering choice; and

-1.1.3 All lettings of council homes and nominations to Registered Providers will be made in accordance with the lettings policy.
+1.1.3 All lettings of council homes, including Belle Isle Tenant Management Organisation (BITMO) and nominations to registered providers will be made in accordance with the lettings policy.

 1.2 Legislative and policy framework of the lettings policy

-1.2.3 The lettings policy is reviewed in light of new legislation or new working arrangements within the council.
+1.2.3 The lettings policy is reviewed in light of new legislation, new statutory guidance or new working arrangements within the council.
 The reviews will be undertaken in accordance with the council’s constitution.

 1.3 Information to customers

-1.3.1 The council will provide information so that customers may judge:
+1.3.1 The council will provide general information so that customers may judge:

-1.3.2 Customers will also be given information about their right to a review and appropriate guidance on how to request a review.
+1.3.2 Customers will also be able to request information about the facts of the case which are likely to be or have been taken into account in considering whether to allocate housing accommodation to them and to be given information about their right to a review and appropriate guidance on how to request a review.

 1.4 Statement on choice